Comparing the Hardness of Online Minimization and Maximization Problems with Predictions: Comparing the Hardness of and

-A major motivation for comparing the hardness of $\BDIS{t}$ to the hardness of $\ASG{t}$ is that it extends to a hardness comparison between $\BDIS{t}$ and \emph{Online $t$-Bounded Degree Vertex Cover with Predictions} ($\BDVC{t}$), the dual problem of $\BDIS{t}$.
-In particular, by~\cite{BBFL24}, it is known that $\BDVC{t}$ is exactly as hard as $\ASG{t}$ (i.e.\ $\BDVC{t}$ is $\CCWM{\PAIRMUFORCC}{t}$-complete).
-This, together with Theorem~\ref{thm:main_result} implies that $\BDVC{t}$ is exactly as hard as $\BDIS{t}$.
-By Remark~\ref{rem:motivation}, this means that there exists an $\ABC$-competitive algorithm for $\BDVC{t}$ if and only if there exists an $\ABC$-competitive algorithm for $\BDIS{t}$.
+The main motivation for comparing the hardness of $\BDIS{t}$ to the hardness of $\ASG{t}$ is that it extends to a hardness comparison between $\BDIS{t}$ and \emph{Online $t$-Bounded Degree Vertex Cover with Predictions} ($\BDVC{t}$), the dual problem of $\BDIS{t}$.
+In particular, by~\cite{BBFL25}, it is known that $\BDVC{t}$ is $\CCWM{\PAIRMUFORCC}{t}$-complete, and so, by the $\CCWM{\PAIRMUFORCC}{t}$-completeness of $\BDIS{t}$, there exists an $\ABC$-competitive algorithm for $\BDVC{t}$ if and only if there exists an $\ABC$-competitive algorithm for $\BDIS{t}$.
 This is rather surprising as, in the context of the related field of approximation algorithms, it is well-known that (Bounded Degree) Vertex Cover is much easier to approximate than (Bounded Degree) Independent Set~\cite{CLRS_v4,H99}.